The Padar Island hike in Komodo has some of the most amazing views in Indonesia, and it’s easy to do on a day trip from the town of Labuan Bajo.

 Drone Flying At Padar Island

-As of 2021, the Komodo park rangers don’t let anyone fly a drone at Padar Island anymore unless you pay an exorbitant 1 million Rupiah ($70 USD).
+Ever since 2021, the Komodo park rangers don’t let anyone fly a drone at Padar Island anymore unless you pay an exorbitant 1 million Rupiah ($70 USD).
+No prior application is needed, you just pay the fee in cash on the spot, and then they let you fly.

 I guess some limits are understandable since the viewpoint gets crowded, and I’m sure they have lots of people wanting to fly drones there every day, so they have to control it a little bit.